zowe/docs-site/docs/user-guide/generate-certificates.md

 ### Configure the JCERACFKS setup section in zowe.yaml

-For JCERACFKS certificate (z/OS keyring) users, customize the following parameters in the `zowe.yaml` file:
+For JCERACFKS certificate (z/OS key ring) users, customize the following parameters in the `zowe.yaml` file:

 - `zowe.setup.certificate.keyring.owner` is the keyring owner.
 It's optional and default value is `zowe.setup.security.users.zowe`.
 If it's also not defined, the default value is ZWESVUSR.
 - `zowe.setup.certificate.keyring.name`